 - Face cards like Jack, Queen, and King all have a blackjack card value of 10.

-- If your starting hand has an Ace and a 10, this hand is called a blackjack and beats all other hands except for another blackjack.
+- If your starting hand has an Ace and a 10, this hand is called a natural blackjack.
+It beats all other hands except for a dealer natural, which in most variations would end in a push.

 - Blackjack Dealer Rule 1: The card that’s dealt face-down – the hole card – is revealed at the end of the round.

 - Blackjack Dealer Rule 2: If the card total is 16 points or lower, the dealer will always draw another card.
-They will continue drawing until the house hand is at a minimum of 17 or until it goes bust.
+They will continue drawing until the house hand is at a minimum of 17 or until it busts.

 - Blackjack Dealer Rule 3: if they have 17 points off the deal without an Ace, the dealer will stand even if the player has a larger total.